101 Cooking For Two

 3. I have the recipe written for cooking on high.
 Double times if using low.

-4. To decrease the sodium, rinse the beans and add one cup of water to replace the liquid.
-Also, decrease or skip the salt.
+4. To decrease the sodium, rinse the beans and reduce or skip the salt.

 5. I like 2 teaspoons of paprika, one jalapeno, and ½ teaspoon of cayenne pepper.

-7. A serving is a little under 1 ½ cups so a nice serving size.
+9. A serving is a little under 1 ½ cups, a nice serving size.

-8. Heat note: this has some heat in it so adjust to your taste.
+10. Heat note: this has some heat in it, so adjust it to your taste.

 To adjust the recipe size:

-Editors Note: This is one of my best and most healthy chili recipes.
-This is one of those unusual dishes which combines great taste with a low calorie and fat profile — originally published September 21, 2014.
+Editors Note: Originally published September 21, 2014.
 Updated with expanded options, refreshed photos, and a table of contents to help navigation.

 9-month-old Molly and Lilly with a stick